alaycock/foss-merge-duplicate-symbols/README.md

 ## What is this?

-This repo is an attempt to preserve the last non-paid commit of oodesign/merge-duplicate-symbols
+This repo https://github.com/oodesign/merge-duplicate-symbols, flattened their commits in an attempt to force people into a paid plan.
+This repo is an attempt to preserve the last non-flattened commit of that repo.
+Feel free to download, fork, and use this Sketch plugin as you did previously.
+This is all completely legal and free of charge, as this code is licensed under GPLv3.

+I'm open to PRs and issues, but I won't be taking feature requests unless someone else volunteers to maintain this plugin.
+If you would like ongoing support, I suggest you pay for the full version of merge-duplicate-symbols.

-See the previous non-flattened commits here: https://github.com/oodesign/merge-duplicate-symbols/commits/35a7d705b39c1116862ab2b5fb583a659535c056
+You can see the non-flattened history in the previous repository here: https://github.com/oodesign/merge-duplicate-symbols/commits/35a7d705b39c1116862ab2b5fb583a659535c056

+---

 <img src="https://github.com/oodesign/merge-duplicate-symbols/blob/master/Images/Hero.png" alt="Merge duplicate symbols logo"/>